US military strikes another Houthi-controlled site after warning ships to avoid parts of Red Sea

 In the footage, a helicopter hovers over the deck of the St. Nikolas.
 Iran’s navy seized the vessel Thursday.
 The vessel had been known earlier as the Suez Rajan.
 The U.S. seized 1 million barrels of sanctioned Iranian oil off the vessel last year.

-In Yemen, Hussein al-Ezzi, a Houthi official in their Foreign Ministry, said that “America and Britain will undoubtedly have to prepare to pay a heavy price and bear all the dire consequences of this blatant aggression.”
+In Yemen, Hussein al-Ezzi, a Houthi official in their Foreign Ministry, said, “America and Britain will undoubtedly have to prepare to pay a heavy price and bear all the dire consequences of this blatant aggression.”

 The Red Sea route is a crucial waterway, and attacks there have caused severe disruptions to global trade.
 Benchmark Brent crude oil traded up some 4% Friday at over $80 a barrel.
 Tesla, meanwhile, said it would temporarily halt most production at its German factory because of attacks in the Red Sea.